KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-all-third-party-websites.md

   <a href="/assets/posts/injecting-code/SFSafariViewController_framed_cut.png" target="_blank"><img src="/assets/posts/injecting-code/SFSafariViewController_framed_cut.png" style="max-width: 310px; margin-bottom: 20px;" /></a>
 </div>

-As you can see, a regular browser, or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) doesn’t run any JS code.
+As you can see, a regular browser, or [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) doesn’t run any JS code. [`SFSafariViewController`](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) is a great way for app developers to show third party web content to the user, without them leaving your app, while still preserving the privacy and comfort for the user.

 ## Technical Details